TomasDePomas/fliebertJS/README.md

 3. Add a `serviceAccountCredentials.json` to the root of the project folder.
 [Read the official documentation on how to do that](https://firebase.google.com/docs/server/setup),
 4. Add your firebase credentials to a `/resources/config.js`, have a look at `/resources/config.js.example` to see how to set it up.
 5. Run `gulp`
+6. Open the `resources` folder in your terminal and run `node app.js`
-6. Open the `app/index.html` in your browser.
+7. Open the `app/index.html` in your browser.
-7. Be confused, because this readme does not tell you at all what you just installed..
+8. Be confused, because this readme does not tell you at all what you just installed..

 __Optional__
-8. create a vhost called mobs.dev and point it to the `app/index.html`
+9. create a vhost called mobs.dev and point it to the `app/index.html`
-9. instead of `gulp` run `gulp watch`.
+10. instead of `gulp` run `gulp watch`.
 This wil automatically update the script when you make changes.
 You know, in case you want to mess around with stuff.